 - 1.9 We will keep this guidance and the Payment Deferral Guidance under review as the wider situation develops.
 We will consider publishing further guidance or making rules if appropriate. - 1.10 In line with the standards we always expect from firms, we want firms to deliver the following outcomes: - Customers receive appropriate forbearance that is in their interests after consideration of their individual circumstances. - Firms support their customers through a period of payment difficulties and uncertainty, including by considering their other debts and essential living costs. - Firms recognise vulnerability and respond to the particular needs of vulnerable customers. - Firms have systems, processes and adequately trained staff, with any staff incentives aligned with providing their customers with the help they need. - Customers should receive the support they need in managing their finances, including through self-help and money guidance.
-Firms should signpost or refer them to debt advice if this meets their needs and circumstances.
+Firms should signpost or refer them to debt advice if this meets their needs and circumstances. - 1.11 The table below summarises the structure of this guidance:

 Section 2 (Mortgages and Coronavirus) sets out more detailed provisions about the scope of this guidance, as well as our general approach to firms' use of automation or digital tools in implementing this guidance and under MCOB 13 Section 3 (dealing with customers at the end of a payment deferral period) sets out how firms should deal with customers at the end of a payment deferral period where the customer is not continuing to receive support in accordance with the Payment Deferral Guidance.
 This includes guidance on when these customers may enter a payment shortfall, and how firms should deal with a payment shortfall arising in these circumstances.
-Section 4 (CRA Reporting) sets out our expectations of firms in relation to CRA reporting when dealing with customers who have received support under the Payment Deferral Guidance and those who receive tailored support under this guidance